beanumber/macleish/cran-comments.md

 * Many R-hub builds failed for reasons (timeout, lack of disk space) that have nothing to do with this package.

+* I think I have fixed the tests that are currently failing on CRAN.

 ## Reverse dependencies